 It's well known that bees need nectar and pollen to feed themselves and rear their young.
 In order to gather what they need, they must seek out the best flowers on which to forage.

-However, flowers are not all equal or valuable to bees, and evidently, bees may prefer to visit some flowers and not others, so how do bees locate flowers in the first place?
+However, flowers are not all of equal value to bees, and evidently, bees may prefer to visit some flowers and not others, so how do bees locate flowers in the first place?

 Gardens and countryside display a wide variety of wildflowers, herbs, shrubs and trees.